-- The Authority will maintain a system of internal controls to safeguard its assets against loss, check the accuracy and reliability of its accounting data, and promote operational efficiency. - The Director of Internal Auditor will develop an internal audit program that complies with the International Standards for the Professional Practice of Internal Auditing. - 3.
+- 1. The Authority will maintain a system of internal controls to safeguard assets against loss, check the accuracy and reliability of accounting data, and promote operational efficiency. - 2.
+The Director of Internal Audit will develop and maintain an internal audit program that complies with the Global Internal Audit Standards established by the Institute of Internal Auditors - 3.
 The Treasurer is responsible for the opening and closing of bank accounts and ensuring that only authorized users are provided access to bank accounts. - 4.
-As provided for in the Authority's Bylaws, the Board of Trustees will select a qualified independent auditing firm to conduct an annual financial audit.
+As provided for in the Authority Bylaws, the Board of Trustees will select a qualified independent auditing firm to conduct an annual financial audit.
 The auditing firm will present the results of its annual audit to the Authority's Audit Committee and the Board of Trustees.